Solar photovoltaic installers held about 9,700 jobs in 2018. The largest employers of solar photovoltaic installers were as follows:

-Although most PV installation is done outdoors, installers often work in attics and crawl spaces to connect panels to the electric grid.
-Those who work on rooftops must climb ladders.
+Because photovoltaic (PV) panels convert sunlight into electricity, most PV installation is done outdoors.
+Residential installers work on rooftops and in attics and crawl spaces to connect panels to the electric grid.
+PV installers who build solar farms work at ground level and need to build structures to hold the PV panel framework.

 PV installers may work alone or as part of a team.
-Installation of an array may require the help of roofers and electricians as well as solar photovoltaic installers.
+Installation of solar panels may require the help of roofers and electricians, as well as solar photovoltaic installers.

 Injuries and Illnesses

-Solar photovoltaic installers risk falls from ladders and roofs, electrical shocks, and burns from hot equipment and materials while installing and maintaining PV systems.
+Solar photovoltaic installers risk falls from ladders and roofs, shocks from electricity, and burns from hot equipment and materials while installing and maintaining PV systems.
+Those working on roofs must use required fall protection equipment.

-Most PV installers take courses at local community colleges and trade schools to learn about solar panel installation.
+Most employers require PV installers to have a high school diploma.
+Some PV installers take courses at local community colleges or trade schools to learn about solar panel installation.
 Courses range from basic safety and PV knowledge to system design.
-Although course length varies by state and locality, most usually last a few days to several months.
+Although course lengths vary by state and locality, most usually last a few days to several months.

 Some PV installers learn their trade on the job by working with experienced installers.
-On-the-job training usually lasts between 1 month and 1 year, where workers learn about safety, tool use, and PV system installation techniques.
+On-the-job training usually lasts between 1 month and 1 year.
+During training, PV installers learn about safety, tools, and PV system installation techniques.

-Solar PV system manufacturers may also provide specific training on a product.
-Such training usually includes a system overview and proper installation techniques of the manufacturer’s products.
+Solar PV system manufacturers may also provide training on specific products.
+Such training usually includes a system overview and proper installation techniques for the manufacturer’s products.

 Work Experience in a Related Occupation

-Prior experience in construction may shorten a new employees training time.
-For example, workers with prior experience as an electrician, roofer, carpenter, or laborer typically already understand and can perform basic construction duties.
+Experience in construction may shorten a new employee’s training time.
+For example, workers with experience as an electrician, roofer, carpenter, or laborer typically already understand and can perform basic construction duties.

 In addition, those with knowledge of electrical work, such as electricians, are highly valued by contractors.